buanet/docs/docs/projects/iobroker-docker-image/docs.md

 # ioBroker Docker Image Docs

-This is the official documentation about the ioBroker Docker image.
+This is the official documentation for the ioBroker Docker image.
 It covers everything you need to set up and configure a ioBroker Docker container.

-If you got questions on how to configure your ioBroker and its adapters please refer to the [official ioBroker documentation](https://www.iobroker.net/#en/documentation).
+If you got questions on how to configure your ioBroker and its adapters please refer to the [Official ioBroker Docs](https://www.iobroker.net/#en/documentation).

 ## Getting Started